Top things to do in Karaganda: dark tourism in Kazakhstan

 3. Ecological museum

 The small ecological museum is among the top things to do in Karaganda.
 However, don’t expect too much.
-Although it is a great initiative run by an NGO, it is rather small and focuses on school children.
+Although it is a great initiative run by an NGO to raise awareness about the nature in Kazakhstan, it is rather small and focuses on school children.
 Furthermore, most explanations are in Kazakh or Russian.

-The museum covers a range of ecological issues from the space debris around Karaganda to the effects of the nuclear tests around Semipalatinsk and the near extinction of the saiga antelope.
+The museum covers a range of ecological issues from the space debris around Karaganda to the effects of the nuclear tests around Semipalatinsk and the near extinction of the saiga antelope in Kazakhstan’s national parks.

 4. Regional museum